csvinicius/product-hunt-app/README.md

 # Product Hunt App

 A simple and modern web application that displays the most popular and most recent posts from [Product Hunt](https://www.producthunt.com/).
-Built with ReactJS, TypeScript, and Styled Components, this project was developed as part of a technical challenge.
+Built with ReactJS, TypeScript, and Styled Components.

 ## ✨ Features